-In the case of Beth Chaim (appendix, table 10) the levels increased even to more than 10 times the WHO maximum concentration.
+In the past five years the levels at Beth Chaim (appendix, table 10) increased to more than 10 times the WHO maximum concentration.
 In 2015 this happened for 6 consecutive months with a record of almost 16 times the WHO limit.
-In 2016, when levels decreased, this still happened two times, in 2017 this happened three times.
-It goes without saying that this poses a serious threat for the health of thousands of people in the region and vicinity of the refinery.
+In 2016, when levels decreased, this still happened two times, in 2017 three times.
+This obviously did pose a serious threat for the health of thousands of people in the region and vicinity of the refinery.
+Due to the diminishing production in 2018, this problem, at least for the time being, has become less threatening.

-Part of the solution to cope with the pollution is to use natural gas as fuel in the refining process at the refinery and the CRU/BOO plant12.
-This can help reduce the SO2 air pollution in the future considerably.
+As soon as the refinery will get back to its normal level of production, part of the solution to cope with the pollution issue is the use of natural gas as fuel in the refining process at the refinery and the CRU/BOO plant12.
+This can help reduce the SO2 air pollution considerably.